loilo/rx/README.md

 function naiveNumberMatcher(allowFloat) {
   return rx`^-?[0-9]+${allowFloat ? rx.raw('(\\.[0-9]+)?') : ''}$`

-  // rx.raw also works as a template tag — note that you don't even have to double-escape the "." wildcard: return rx`^-?[0-9]+${allowFloat ? rx.raw`(\.[0-9]+)?')` : ''}$`
+  // rx.raw also works as a template tag — note that we don't even have to double-escape the "." wildcard: return rx`^-?[0-9]+${allowFloat ? rx.raw`(\.[0-9]+)?')` : ''}$`
 }
 ```